jdaloia1/DevOps-Training/Labs/Day-2/IAC-Continued/IAC-Continued.md

 ### 1. Creating parameters.

-In this section you will learn how to create a parameters for your IAC templates, this will make them scalable and re-usuable in the real world environment.
+In this section you will learn how to create parameters for your IAC templates, this will make them scalable and re-usable in the real world environment.

 1. Navigate to your "storage-account.bicep" file, and write the following code on line 1:
     - param storageAccountName string